arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 # Tracking down not resolving constants with parser

 Lately, we have been working on upgrading an obsolete stack of one Ruby app.
 This application was running on Ruby 2.4.
-After dropping dozens of unused gems, performing security updates, and eliminating deprecation warnings, we decided it's time for a Ruby upgrade.
+After dropping 50 unused gems, performing security updates, and eliminating deprecation warnings, we decided it was time for a Ruby upgrade.

-This is where the story REALLY begins.
+This is where the story REALLY begins, and I encourage you to keep reading even if you are not interested in the old Ruby version's internals.
+In the end, I will give you a powerful tool to help you track down not resolving constants in your codebase.
 <!-- more -->

 ## Top-level constant lookup

 One of the major changes introduced in Ruby 2.5 was [removing top-level constant lookup](https://github.com/ruby/ruby/commit/44a2576f79).
-It means a breaking change of how Ruby resolves constants.
+It means a breaking change in how Ruby resolves constants.
 Let me explain it with an example.
 ```ruby
 class A
   class B